Shaun McAnally

 CV | UQ Researchers | LinkedIn

-I am a PhD student working at the Centre for Organic Photonics & Electronics at The University of Queensland.
+I have submitted my PhD thesis following doctoral research at the Centre for Organic Photonics & Electronics at The University of Queensland and am currently an intern at Microsoft Research in Cambridge.

 Selected Publications